Updated February 2019

 If you have a real Houdini on your hands, I highly recommend the Woombie.
 The Woombie is a simple zip-up suit made of very snug yet stretchy material.
 This lesser-known swaddle was the key to sleeping success for many of my friends-who-had-tried-everything-else.
+(Some parents report that their babies are still able to wiggle their fingers (and hands, arms) out the top, though.
+Sneaky babies.)
 There are a few different versions, click here to pick the right one for you.

 Like rolling up a fat burrito (…or something), this blanket makes for a pleasingly tight swaddle.
-It may even be better than Velcro swaddlers because there are fewer opportunities for busting out.
+It may even be better than Velcro swaddlers because there are fewer opportunities for busting out (plus there’s no pulling-off-the-velcro noise involved).
 On the downside, some complain that the Miracle Blanket is too complicated to roll up, but those who love it, love it.

-Little Lotus swaddles and sleeping bags use phase-change technology to keep your baby at the perfect temperature.
-Yes, they are pricey, but if you are one of those parents who obsesses about whether baby is too hot (or too cold! — especially parents of preemies), I think you will fall in love with Little Lotus.
+Little Lotus swaddles and sleeping bags use phase-change technology (originally developed for temperature control for NASA astronauts!) to keep your baby at the perfect temperature.
+Yes, they are pricey, but if you are one of those parents who obsesses about whether baby is too hot (or too cold—especially parents of preemies), I think you will fall in love with Little Lotus.

 Sheets ‘N Things

 While your baby might not care which kind of mattress he sleeps on, most parents do.
 With more and more parents opting for organic mattresses due to concerns over chemical flame retardants, we decided to cover them separately (see best organic crib mattresses).